-NGU conducted an airborne geophysical survey in Harstad area in July 2019.
-This report describes and documents the acquisition, processing and visualization of the recorded datasets.
-The geophysical survey results consist of approximately 1700 line-km of data, covering an area of 340 km.
+This report describes and documents the acquisition, processing and visualization of the acquired datasets and presents them in maps.
+The geophysical surveys consist of 5500 line-km data, covering an area of 1100 km, with 2930 km (586 km) flown in June from Gautefall, and 2570 km (514 km) flown in September/October from Ubergsmoen.

-The NGU modified Geotech Ltd. Hummingbird frequency domain EM system supplemented by an optically pumped Cesium magnetometer and the Radiation Solutions 1024 channels RSX-5 spectrometer mounted on an AS350-B3 helicopter was used for data acquisition.
+The NGU modified Geotech Ltd. Hummingbird frequency domain EM system supplemented by an optically pumped Cesium magnetometer and the Radiation Solutions 1024 channels RSX-5 spectrometer mounted on a AS350-B3 helicopter was used for data acquisition.

-The survey was flown with 200 m line spacing, 90° direction.
-Average speed was 55 km/h, and average height clearance of the EM bird was 63 m, and 93 meters for the spectrometer.
+The survey was flown with 200 meters line spacing, azimuth 90°.
+Average speed was 110 km/h, and average height clearance of the EM bird was 57m and 87m for the spectrometer.